ericleek03/ME405-Romi-Project/README.md

  _The collaborators on this project are **Eric Lee, Roman Ruettimann, and Jonathan Enrique Corvera.** All three students each contributed to the software and hardware of the code equally._

+**Project Goals & Features**

+Our primary goal for this project was to build a Romi robot that can reliably complete a multi-checkpoint course using only onboard sensing and state estimation.
+The robot must follow lines, handle map segments without lines, and interact with physical obstacles while remaining fully autonomous.
+Along the way we focused on clean task structure, repeatable calibration routines, and tools that make debugging on the bench as easy as tuning on the course.

+A key feature of our design is that everything runs on a cooperative multitasking framework.
+Each subsystem (line following, state estimation, bump sensing, mapping, and velocity control) is implemented as its own task with clearly defined shared variables.
+This keeps the code modular so that components like the observer or PID tuning can be improved without rewriting the rest of the project.

 ## Installation Instructions
 All the python files included in the compile file is used to run the Romi system.
 The files in the compile folder should be imported directly into the Romi with a usb cord.
 The **main.py** is the central code.
 This code is reponsible for holding all the tasks and shared variables.
 The other files are classes and objects used to make the code function.
 To run the code, a terminal emulator, PuTTY,  was used to run commands and the code.
 Find the communication port number on your computer and select a baudrate of 115200 to open a PuTTY terminal.